France-Travail/gabarit/README.md

 ## 1. Philosophy <a name="philosophy"></a>

-As a team, we strive to help data scientists across the board (and ourselves!) build awesome IA projects by speeding up the development process.
+As a team, we strive to help Data Scientists across the board (and ourselves!) build awesome IA projects by speeding up the development process.
 This repository contains several frameworks allowing any data scientist, IA enthousiast (or developper of any kind, really) to kickstart an IA project from scratch.

 We hate it when a project is left in the infamous POC shadow valley where nice ideas and clever models are forgotten, thus we tried to pack as much production-ready features as we could in these frameworks.

 As Hadley Wickhman would say: "you can't do data science in a GUI".
 We are strong believers that during a data science or IA project, you need to be able to fine tune every nooks and crannies to make the best out of your data.

 Therefore, these frameworks act as project templates that you can use to generate a code base from nothing (except for a project name).
 Doing so would allow your fresh and exciting new project to begin with loads of features on which you wouldn't want to focus this early :
 - Built-in models: from the ever useful TF/IDF + SVM to the more recent transformers
 - Model-agnostic save/load/reload : perfect to embed your model behind a web service